Chris Fleming (TV personality): Television and radio appearances

 In 2009, Fleming appeared as a guest investigator on the Ghost Adventures Halloween Special at the Trans-Allegheny Lunatic Asylum in Weston, WV.

 In 2009, Fleming received the International Paranormal Acknowledgment (IPA) Awards for Best Spiritual/Psychic Medium Male TV Personality, Best National Spirit Medium Male, and Best International Paranormal TV Program winner: Dead Famous.

-Fleming documented his father, Reggie Fleming from 2007-2009 while his father attempted to recover from a stroke and heart attack.
+Fleming documented his father, Reggie Fleming from 2007 to 2009 while his father attempted to recover from a stroke and heart attack.
 He resided at the Claremont Rehab and Living Center in Buffalo Grove, IL before he died on July 11, 2009.
 The videos can be seen on YouTube and have been seemingly praised by children and parents across the globe in their comments and responses.
 It has sparked Fleming to begin writing a book about his father and the last years they shared together.

 In 2011, Fleming made an appearance with the Paranormal Cops on an Italian TV series called Voyagers.
 They investigated the allegedly haunted building known as Casa Madrid in Chicago, IL and their voices were dubbed in Italian.

 In 2011, Fleming co-produced, along with Picture Shack Entertainment, a one-hour special called Raising The Dead about his shamanistic trip to Jamaica to learn the practice of Obeah and Myal.
 The special aired on Animal Planet in 2012.

 At the start of 2022, Fleming was a presenter of Spooked Scotland (or branded as Haunted Scotland for the American audience) alongside Gail Porter.